ah teaches web design & development (Styling the Webs lecture)

 We recognize that some of you may not have gotten much time working with HTML and CSS in IAT-235.
 If you need additional support getting up to speed please reach out to us.

-I will be on Discord most Tuesdays and Thursdays if you have quick questions or concerns.
+I will be on Discord and most available on Tuesdays and Thursdays if you have quick questions or concerns.

 Lecture recordings